geoserver/geoserver/doc/en/user/source/webadmin/security/auth.rst

 LDAP provider
 ~~~~~~~~~~~~~

-The following shows the configuration options for the LDAP authentication provider.
-The default option is to use LDAP groups for role assignment, but there is an option to use a user/group service for role assignment.
-Depending on whether this box is checked the menu itself will have different options.
+The following illustration shows the configuration options for the LDAP authentication provider.
+The default option is to use LDAP groups for role assignment, but there is also an option to use a user/group service for role assignment.
+Depending on whether this option is selected, the page itself will have different options.

 .. figure:: images/auth_ldap1.png
    :align: center